ariefshaik7/azure-terraform-infra/README.md

 # 🌐 Azure Infrastructure with Terraform

-This project provisions Azure infrastructure using a modular Terraform setup making it easy to deploy and manage cloud infrastructure with reusability and clarity.
+This project provisions Azure infrastructure using a **modular Terraform setup**, designed for clean, reusable, and scalable infrastructure-as-code (IaC) practices.

-It includes common resources such as:
+It provisions common Azure resources including:

 - Resource Group
 - Virtual Network